-Post-processing is one of three step that every photographer should understand.
+Post-processing is one of three-step that every photographer should understand.
 I know there are some who said they don’t need post-processing.
-But for me that is just ridiculous.
-I think it should be understand.
-One of the problem when it come to post-processing is that many people don’t know what to do.
-Maybe start with basic adjustment to make it look better.
-Than you start to thinking that you want to make more, but don’t know how.
-So these are 3 tips on being creative in Photography Post-Processing.
+But for me, that is just ridiculous.
+I think it should be understood.
+One of the problems when it comes to post-processing is that many people don’t know what to do.
+Maybe start with a basic adjustment to make it look better.
+Then you start to think that you want to make more but don’t know-how.
+So these are 4 tips on being creative in Photography Post-Processing.

-Of course these are not post-processing tutorial.
+Of course, these are not post-processing tutorials.
 But a few tips that can help you conceptualize a creative idea you want when you post-processing a photograph.

 Before we start, post-processing is the third step in photography where you edited a photo that you already took.
 Either in computer software (if digital) or in a darkroom (if analog).

-Plan is one way in pre-processing step where you gonna implement when you’ll shot a photograph.
+The plan is one way in pre-processing step where you gonna implement when you’ll shot a photograph.
 But that’s not all.
-Plan also involved on how do you want to post-processing it.
-It come when you imagine the place, how it gonna look like, how do you want your photo end up like.
-In my experience it kinda hard to do that at first.
+The plan also involved how do you want to post-processing it.
+It comes when you imagine the place, how it gonna look like, how do you want your photo to end up like.
+In my experience, it’s kinda hard to do that at first.
 Especially if you never come to a place or experience it first hand.

-So the second way is to make a plan when you taking the shot.
+So the second way is to make a plan when you take the shot.
 This is how I did mostly.
-I look at the place I photograph, I look at the frame shot on my camera screen, and then I start thinking on how I want this photograph look like and how I gonna edited it.
+I look at the place I photograph, I look at the frame shot on my camera screen, and then I start thinking about how I want this photograph to look like and how I gonna edited it.
 I imagine every step that I’ll gonna do in photoshop right on the spot.

-One problem when it come to being creative, you are to creative.
-To creative, to the extend that its to much.
+One problem when it comes to being creative, you are too creative.
+To creative, to the extent that it’s too much.